cjwit/andalusi/README.md

 		* Cutting across movements, time signatures, rhythmic feels
 * Associate rhythmic accents to musical motion
 	* Change from beginning to end of movements?
 (Relationship to tempo?)

-## Graphs

-Tempo

-* Changes in tempo (increasing), lines between time signatures

-Pitch Class and Range

-* Where do new pitches appear?
-Do they signal anything structural?
-* Most common pitches across the repertoire (absolute)
-	* Using same x-axis pair, a scatter plot of absolute pitch could show mode and range (with contour)
-	* Using same x-axis pair, a scatter plot of pitch classes in each song could show mode